ljessendk/CanFestival/README.md

 Latest work done:

+- Fix some big endian issues and remove compiler warnings by adding explicit casts.
+Thanks to Casey Klimasuskas for sharing.

 - The Canopen dictionary editor Objdictedit.py now allows to define the size of each string or domain, thanks to Mattes Standfuß for his work

 - The stack can now be compiled as a .so shared lib, thanks to Mattes Standfuß for this also